Environmental Education

 Grades: All levels

-We combine hands-on ecology and natural exploration along Carmel River or its tributary Potrero Creek.
+We combine hands-on ecology and natural exploration along the Carmel River or its tributary Potrero Creek.
 Scout for tracks, scat, birds, reptiles, amphibians, butterflies, and an amazing array of plants, from tiny wildflowers to staggering redwoods.
+This experience is ideal for first grade and suitable for all ages.

 Nature Art & Poetry